-If it is a pendant and too long, see if you can swap the chain for a shorter one (we regularly do this, and vice versa if the chain is too short, for customers).
+If the pendant is too long, ask if you can swap the chain for a shorter one (we regularly do this in our store – and vice versa if the chain is too short).

 Round or Sweetheart Necklines

 A rounded or sweetheart neckline will call for a shorter necklace, with a more rounded shape.

 Equally, omitting to wear a necklace with a strapless dress is really effective but, if you do this try, instead, with going with some fancy earrings.

 5. Consider Your Hair